anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 new paths in URLs.
-If the extension describes the behavior of an RDAP query using the path to return an RDAP search result for a new object class, the JSON name of the search result MUST be prepended with the extension identifier (to avoid collision with search results defined in other extensions).
+If the extension describes the behavior of an RDAP query using the path to return an RDAP search result for a new object class, the JSON name of the search result MUST be prepended with the extension identifier to avoid collision with search results defined in other extensions.

 If the search result contains object class instances defined by the extension, each instance MUST have an "objectClassName"